impostorsguides/impostorsguides.github.io/rbenv/1-y-content.md

 Here we create a hook named `hello.bash` which contains several strings separated by tabs, spaces, and newlines.
 The hook takes these strings and prints them out, using those separator characters to determine where to split them, and therefore where to concatenate them together delimited by the “:” character.
 Lastly, the hook mimics the setting the value of an env var named `HELLO` to the value of those concatenated strings, `echo`ing out the command to set the env var.

 We then set the internal field separator to contain the tab, space, and newline characters, and we run `version-name`.
-We assert that the command was successful and that our `HELLO=...` command was `echo`’ed to the screen.
+We assert that the command was successful and that our `HELLO=...` command was `echo`'ed to the screen.

 The purpose of this test is to ensure that the value of the internal field separator that we passed to `version-name` is respected by any hooks installed for `version-name`.